How to Prevent the Risk of Fire When Storing Lithium-Ion Batteries in a Warehouse?

 Thanks to their ability to convert chemical energy into electric energy, lithium-ion batteries represent a major step forward for modern society, and now a multitude of electronic devices.
 However, this technology, which emerged in the 90s, is not without its risks.
 According to the INRS, lithium batteries are responsible for a 25% increase in fires at waste sorting sites.

 Due to their highly flammable nature, batteries and their storage represent a new challenge.
-So, it’s essential to ask the following question: what are the risks associated with storing batteries, and what solutions can be considered to prevent them from catching fire?
+So, it’s essential to ask the following question: what are the risks associated with storing batteries, and what solutions can be considered to prevent lithium battery fires?

 What are the risks associated with storing lithium-ion batteries?